-The gameplay betrays traditional roguelike experiences, forcing players to make quick and snappy judgements.
+The gameplay betrays traditional switch roguelike experiences, forcing players to make quick and snappy judgments.
 Although the genre requires quick decision-making and foresight, the escalating rhythm of the game forces players to move at higher tempos to maintain their combo.
 And as well all know, you can’t lose that combo.

 Best of all, it’s pretty damn cheap (under $10 during Steam/Switch store sales).

 Combining the retro with the modern, Curious Expedition is a 2016 roguelike featuring old-school graphics and simple storytelling.
 This game feels like a sim whilst brimming with the wanderlust of the 19th century.

 The exploration aspect of roguelikes tends to be overlooked, with flashy fights and wacky items usually taking the spotlight.
 But this time, we’re going full explorer-pioneer mode.

 Bite-sized yet true to the genre, the game looks deceptively simple.
 Despite seeming like an older game with limited variation, it’s incredible just how random and unique each run feels.